nmichlo/ruck/README.md

 expensive pickle operations to pass data around.

 2. The second step is to swap out the aforementioned `map` function in the previous example to a multiprocessing equivalent.
-We provide the `ray_map` function that can be used instead, which automatically wraps functions using `ray.remote`, and provides additional benefits when using `ObjectRef`s.
+We use `ray.remote` along with `ray.get`, and provide the `ray_map` function that has the same API as python map, but accepts `ray.remote(my_fn).remote` values instead.

-3. Finally we need to update our `mate` and `mutate` functions to handle `ObjectRef`s, we provide a convenient wrapper to automatically call `ray.get` on function arguments and `ray.out` on function results so that you can re-use your existing code.
+3. Finally we need to update our `mate` and `mutate` functions to handle `ObjectRef`s, we provide a convenient wrapper to automatically call `ray.put` on function results so that you can re-use your existing code.

 <details><summary><b>Code Example</b></summary>
 <p>